-The power of telling your story
+The power of telling my story

 When we write down our stories there’s a rush of relief - and release for the teller.
 But for the reader - there is immediate empathy, connection … ‘me too’ moments, the beginning of trust.